Rules & Regulations

 If 1-3 routines are in a division, awards will be given to the top overall routine (1st)

-If 4-5 routines are in a division, awards will be given to the top 3 overall routines (1st, 2nd, 3rd)
+If 4 or more routines are in a division, awards will be given to the top 3 overall routines (1st, 2nd, 3rd)

 A full solo scholarship will be awarded to the soloist who places 1st overall high score in their division.
 Half scholarships will be awarded to dancers who place 2nd and 3rd overall high scores in their respective divisions.